LaxarJS/laxar/docs/manuals/flow_and_places.md

 ## Entry Points

 The previous sections covered the concepts of navigation within the scope of one LaxarJS application.
-In addition to those it's also often necessary to integrate one application into the lifecycle of another external application.
+Additionally it's also often necessary to integrate a use case implemented as a LaxarJS application within the context of another external application.
-For example the process of collecting data on interests and profession could be part of a larger application creating a personal profile of a person, may be implemented in a totally different technology like JSF (JavaServer Faces).
+For example the process of collecting data on interests and profession could be part of a larger application creating a personal profile of a person.
+The host application might have been be implemented in a totally different technology, like Rails or JSP (JavaServer Pages).
 There should be some way for this application to give control to the LaxarJS application and pass in some parameters.

 This is achieved by the concept of *entry points*.